ippontech/blog-usa/posts/build-a-pwa-in-jhipster.md

 ```
  If you are developing an app with the express purpose of it being installable on a phone, you must expect your users to sometimes have poor connections.
 Poor load times can be the difference between losing users or having a successful app.
 Remember, the point of a progressive web app is to increase user engagement by having your application installed on their home screen.
 The journey to having a good product doesn't stop there.
 Be reliable, have an experience that delights users, and above all, be worthy of being on their home screen.

  Now get out there!
-If you weren't following along, go to the [JHipster site](https://www.jhipster.tech/) and try it out.
+If you weren't following along, go to the [JHipster site](https://www.jhipster.tech/) and try it out for yourself.